← Back to Blog

 Apps that rank profiles or show view counts: This gamification triggers comparison and self-doubt.

-Voice or video-first apps: Unless you're ready for that, starting with video removes the buffer that async text provides.
+Voice or video-first apps: Unless you're ready for that, starting with video removes the buffer that text-based messaging provides.
+Lead with text.
+Move to voice or video when it feels right.

 Large group chats with strangers: The social dynamics of groups can be hard to navigate, especially when you don't know anyone.
 1-on-1 is easier to manage.

 Understanding your social battery can also help you set realistic expectations.
-Some days you'll have more capacity than others, and that's completely normal.
+Some days you have more to give than others.
+That's not a problem.
+It's just how it works.

-What is the best app for people with social anxiety?
+What is the best app for making friends without the pressure?

-Yes.
-Apps that allow async communication, remove photo-based judgment, and match on compatibility can reduce the social pressure that fuels anxiety.
-They let you build confidence gradually at your own pace.
-That said, apps work best as a complement to other strategies — not a replacement for support when anxiety is severe.
+Yes, when the design is right.
+Apps that remove photo-based judgment, skip the real-time pressure to respond instantly, and match on compatibility reduce the friction that social anxiety feeds on.
+They let you build confidence at a natural pace.
+That said, apps work best alongside other support, not as a replacement for it when anxiety is severe.

 Are there friendship apps that don't require photos?

-How do I make friends if I have severe social anxiety?
+How do I make friends if social situations feel hard?

 Try Introvrs Today